tfarhan00/hyperplexer/README.md

 Ultra fast multi-threading matrix multiplication C extension for Python

-NOTE: As of now only compatible with >ARMv8 with NEON extension
+NOTE: As of now only compatible with >ARMv8 with NEON extension and matrices maximum size is 32bit integer, will add 64 bit support later

 ## Installation